Individualized Residential Alternative (IRA) Program

 RISE’s IRA program, licensed by the New York Office for People with Developmental Disabilities (OPWDD), opened its first IRA residences in December of 1994.

-RISE currently operates ten IRA residences.
+RISE currently operates twelve IRA residences.
 One of them is our Geriatric IRA in Greenport.
-Eight of these IRAs are supervised (staff available 24/7) and two are Supportive (staff available when needed) IRAs located in Riverhead and Shirley, last opened in June of 2016.
+Nine of these IRAs are supervised (staff available 24/7) and two are Supportive IRAs (staff available when needed).

-The hallmark of the Individualized Residential Alternative (IRA) program is People-Centered Approach, where the person with the disability is the primary decision maker utilizing the guidance given by advocates, service coordinator, family, professionals etc. The program’s mission is to create an environment where the individual’s abilities rather than deficiencies are highlighted, where individual’s choices, hopes, ambitions, and strength provide the basis for meaningful services and allow the individual with the disability to become more empowered and fully engaged in community life.
-Values of individual independence, interdependence, community inclusion, individuality, and productivity are highly emphasized to enhance residents’ quality of life and satisfaction.
+The hallmark of the Individualized Residential Alternative (IRA) program is People-Centered Approach, where the individual is the primary decision maker utilizing the guidance given by advocates, service coordinator, family, professionals, etc. The program’s mission is to create an environment where the individual’s abilities, rather than deficiencies are highlighted; where individual’s choices, hopes, ambitions, and strength provide the basis for meaningful services and allow the individual with the disability to become more empowered and fully engaged in community life.
+Values of individual independence, interdependence, community inclusion, individuality, and productivity are highly emphasized to enhance individuals’ quality of life and satisfaction.

-Our IRA residents enjoy their community, both inside and outside of the houses.
+Our IRA individuals enjoy their community, both inside and outside of the houses.
 They build individual skills, become more independent with their daily routine and most importantly, they create lasting friendships.
 Within each of these residences, they are a family.
 They go on outings, play sports, conduct household chores, work and have fun.
-Our consumers, with the assistance of our program staff and services, continue to set goals and achieve them.
+Individuals, with the assistance of our program staff and services, continue to set goals and achieve them.